What is Proprietary Trading?

 I recently had an electrician come to do some work for me and it turned out he had also been quite a successful trader for one of the banks, but in no way would he now risk his own money to trade.
 He sold the Ferrari to buy a van and pay for his electrician training.

 Some of the top prop traders have come from the downsizing of big bank trading.
 These clearly are well-trained and possibly good traders.
 It does not seem however that any of the prop trading firms are running trading training at the same level the banks used to do.
 And none of them are employing junior traders to sit alongside the main traders to learn for a number of years.
 Traders are expected to earn their keep quite quickly or they are gone.

-What is online Prop Trading?
+What is online (Prop) Proprietary Trading?

 Companies involved in online Prop Trading provide funding for retail traders and the companies share the profits from trading forex and or futures whilst covering the losses of the trader.
 The business model has many variations and it can be difficult for retail trader consumers to assess which is the best for them to work with.
-Here is a comparison table of some of the bigger firms.

 The consumer retail trader pays to pass a trading test and then might be given a funded trading account.
 The trading tasks are not easy and most traders will fail, at this point, they may repurchase another opportunity to take the test.
 As a consumer, it’s important for the trader to look closely at the business model of the online prop trading firm and ask, “does this company really want me as a funded trader?”
 Certainly, it looks like a number of the companies just want you – the consumer, to keep consuming and multiplying your test fees.